 If you have an in-house web team or use a web vendor already, ask them to create a functional Donate button for your site.
 Provide them with examples of donate buttons you find particularly compelling in both language and design.

-If your nonprofit manages its website using a content management system (CMS) such as WordPress, Squarespace, Blogger or Weebly, check to see if there’s a plugin or widget available.
-Many plugins allow these websites to display a donation button in the site’s header, and they will work with PayPal Donations, Seamless Donations and other programs that enable you to accept and process online donations.
+If your nonprofit manages its website using a content management system (CMS) such as WordPress, Squarespace, Blogger, or Weebly, check to see if there’s a plugin or widget available.
+Many plugins allow these websites to display a donation button in the site’s header, and they will work with PayPal Donations, Seamless Donations, and other programs that enable you to accept and process online donations.

 Does your nonprofit use a database like Raiser’s Edge or a similar program?
 Check with your database software provider to see if they offer a Donate button and donation form that is compatible with your existing database.
-Many offer tools that allow users to create and install donation forms, and the donations are integrated with the database.
+Many offer tools that allow users to create and install donation forms and the donations are integrated with the database.

 If none of the above options works for you, you still have several ways to incorporate a donation function and a Donate button into your website.
-Some of the most popular options include Paypal, Stripe, Donorbox, Network for Good and JotForm.
-Many of these companies (including Paypal and Stripe) charge processing fees, but they will offer discounts to nonprofits.
+Some of the most popular options include PayPal, Stripe, Donorbox, Network for Good, and Jotform.
+Many of these companies (including PayPal and Stripe) charge processing fees, but they will offer discounts to nonprofits.
 Others offer pricing at a variety of levels — some even free for under a certain number of transactions per month.

 All these software companies should be able to provide you with the HTML code you need to add the Donate button and any necessary forms to your website.
 You can copy and paste the code into your site using your website editor.

 Once you have a Donate button on your website, you can also use it in emails when sending e-blasts — again, linking directly to your donation page with a form where users can easily give to your organization.
-It may take a little time and effort, but it’s clear that a thoughtfully created Donate button can pay off for your organization.
+It may take a little time and effort, but a thoughtfully created Donate button can pay off for your organization.